-Description: A semester-long internship designed to provide three pre-medical students exposure to the operating room alongside a diverse team of surgeons.
+Description: A semester-long internship designed to provide three or four pre-medical students exposure to the operating room alongside a diverse team of surgeons.
 Interns will have the opportunity to observe surgeries and work directly with the attending surgeons to learn first-hand about various procedures and medical pathologies.

 Program Director: Dr. Gideon J. Lewis